goppend/CompToXY/README.md

 # Comp to XY
 An old-and-busted (but working!)
 DesignSpark project I made many years ago as PCB design practice.
-It's intended to convert a component baseband video signal to an XYZ format in a way that it can be viewed on an analog oscilloscope.
+It's intended to convert a composite video baseband signal to a format that can be displayed on an analog oscilloscope, albeit in grayscale.

 Like many existing versions of this project, the main functional component is a LM1881 IC, which provides the CSYNC and VSYNC pulse signals to some analog circuitry in order to form a raster (the X and Y outputs).
 The Z output is the video input passed through an AD8032 op-amp in an inverting amplifier configuration.